The Scottish Varsity

-The Scottish Varsity, also known as The Royal Bank of Scotland Scottish Varsity Match due to sponsorship reasons, is an annual rugby union fixture between the University of St Andrews and the University of Edinburgh in Scotland.
-The universities are both founders of the Scottish Rugby Union and varsity fixtures have been held since the 1860s, laying claim to the title of the "world's oldest varsity match".
+The Scottish Varsity is an annual rugby union fixture between the University of St Andrews and the University of Edinburgh in Scotland.
+In the Men's match, as of 2025, both St Andrews and Edinburgh are tied at seven victories each since the revival of the match in 2011.
+First played in the 1860s, it is the oldest varsity match in the world in a code of football.

+History

+Edinburgh University RFC was founded in 1857 and the University of St Andrews Rugby Football Club the following year.
+Fixtures began in the 1860s, making this the oldest varsity match in the world in a code of football.

+In 1873, the University of St Andrews RFC and the Edinburgh University RFC, along with six other clubs, were foundering members of the Scottish Football Union (now, Scottish Rugby Union).
+Edinburgh University had joined the Rugby Football Union in 1871 and renounced their membership to join the SFU.

 The Scottish Varsity was resurrected in 2011 after a hiatus of over 50 years and was staged in London at the home of London Scottish RFC in order to build alumni relations.
 In 2015, the match returned to Scotland in Murrayfield Stadium and drew a crowd of over 10,000 spectators.
 In 2021, the match was played at University Park, the home of University of St Andrews RFC, due to Covid-19 pandemic crowd restrictions.
 The match is normally held in late September and has received coverage from Sky Sports, the BBC and IRB’s Total Rugby.

+The match has been named after its sponsor, The Royal Bank of Scotland, since 2015, and has enjoyed popular support since the rivalry was renewed in 2011.